Civil Rights Issues for People with Disabilities

 Employment, State and Local Governments, Privately Operated Public Accommodations, Transportation, and Telecommunications

 The Voting Accessibility for the Elderly and Handicapped Act of 1984 generally requires polling places across the United States to be physically accessible to people with disabilities for federal elections.
-This law also requires states to make available registration and voting aids for voters with disabilities and elderly voters, including information by telecommunications devices for the deaf (TDDs) which are also known as teletypewriters (TTYs).
+This law also requires states to make available registration and voting aids for voters with disabilities and elderly voters, including information by telecommunications devices for the deaf (TDDs).
 The National Voter Registration Act of 1993 requires that all drivers licensing entities, agencies that provide public assistance, and entities that receive state funding to provide services primarily to individuals with disabilities must help people with disabilities register to vote.
 The Help America Vote Act (HAVA) of 2002 requires at least one fully accessible voting system or machine in each precinct for people with disabilities in federal elections.

 The Genetic Information Nondiscrimination Act (GINA) was passed in 2008 and prohibits health insurers and employers from discriminating against people based on genetic information.
 Health insurers may not use genetic information for decisions regarding coverage or rates.
 The law also prohibits employers with over 15 employees from using genetic information for hiring, firing, or promotion decisions, and for any decisions regarding terms of employment.

-The Mathhew Shepard and James Byrd, Jr. Hate Crimes Prevention Act (included in a larger bill) passed in 2009 and expanded existing federal hate crime law to include crimes motivated by a victim's actual or perceived disability.
+The Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act passed in 2009 and expanded existing federal hate crime law to include crimes motivated by a victim's actual or perceived disability.
 The law also authorized funding for criminal investigations and prosecutions by state, local, and tribal law enforcement officials.